IBM Quantum

 Running Jobs & Queue Policies

-User can submit jobs to IBM Quantum backends both via a fair-sharing queue system as well as via priority reservation system.
+User can submit jobs to IBM Quantum backends both via a fair-sharing queue system as well as via priority sessions system.
 As discussed below, the dynamic fair-sharing queue system determines the queuing order of jobs so as to fairly balance system time between access providers, of which the OLCF QCUP is only one.
 Because of this, the order of when a user’s job in the fair-share queue will run varies dynamically, and can’t be predicted.
-In light of this, for time-critical applications or iterative algorithms, IBM Quantum recommends users consider making a priority reservation.
+In light of this, for time-critical applications or iterative algorithms, IBM Quantum recommends users consider using sessions.

 Fair-Share Queue Policy